-Jim Michaels (VP IFPRI), Ben Freireich (Origin Materials), Karl Jacob (University of Michigan and retired Dow), and Bert Diemer (University of Delaware and retired Dupont) will be presenting a 3-day course titled "Fundamentals of Particle Technolgy" for industrial scientists and engineers.
+Jim Michaels (VP IFPRI), Ben Freireich (Origin Materials), Karl Jacob (University of Michigan and retired Dow), Bert Diemer (University of Delaware and retired Dupont), and Wilson Poon (University of Edinburgh) will be presenting a 3-day course titled "Fundamentals of Particle Technolgy" for industrial scientists and engineers.

 We have developed this course primarily for scientists and engineers who are in the position we were when we started our careers: designing and analyzing powder processes and realizing that they lack the fundamental understanding needed to do their work effectively.
 The course is a primer in particle science that focuses on the fundamental physics and chemistry that control the properties of particles and powders and how they behave and transform in manufacturing and use.
 Rather than surveying the myriad of unit operations that make up particle technology, we describe the phenomena that happen in these processes.
 Our focus is on the underlying physics and chemistry: what are the controlling material and process variables, and how do processes like powder flow, particle growth and breakage, and particle fluidization scale with these variables?